KatiRG/paleoClim_docs/README.md

         *this is how the code fetch the correct data, for example, if overlayType is 'Janvier', k will be equal to 0, and file[0] will be the first set of data of the file, in our organisation, it correspond to the first month of the year. (if overlayType is note in the dict, it takes january's data)

-        *"temp": {
+        * "temp": {
             matches: _.matches({param: "wind", mode :"temp"})

-        *this is how the code enter the right fonction, by checking the informations sent by earth.js/
+        * this is how the code enter the right fonction, by checking the informations sent by earth.js